 Many types of tuna are available, each with a unique flavor and texture.
 Some common varieties include:

 - Yellowfin tuna: Known for its mild flavor and firm texture, yellowfin is often used in sushi and sashimi dishes.
-It is also suitable for microwaving due to its high-fat content, which helps maintain moisture.
+It is also suitable for microwave due to its high-fat content, which helps maintain moisture.

-- Albacore tuna: Albacore has a light, delicate flavor, and is commonly used in canned tuna products.
+- Albacore tuna: Albacore has a light, delicate flavor and is commonly used in canned tuna products.
 It has a slightly softer and flakier texture than yellowfin, making it ideal for sandwiches and salads.